This page was last updated on 25 December, 2022

 Lev 7:15 And the flesh of the sacrifice of his peace-

-The meat must be eaten on same the day it was offered, which means nothing is left in the morning because the new day starts then.
+The meat must be eaten on same the day it was offered, which means nothing is left in the morning, because the new day starts in the morning.

 Example #9 -